-The calisthenics name is derived from Ancient Greek language, where kalios means beautiful and sthenics means strength.
+The calisthenics name is derived from the Ancient Greek language, where kalios means beautiful and sthenics means strength.

 It was originally invented as a way for the Ancient Greeks to train their military in strength and stamina, and judging by the physiques depicted in history books it shows that calisthenics is a superior method of training.

 Weights and fancy machines had been far from invented at that point in history, so the reliance upon their own bodyweight was high on the list of priorities.